 Source: Mazda

 The Mazda CX-5 has been around for many years and continuously lands among the best compact SUVs in Canada.
-The 2023 CX-5 comes standard with a capable 2.5-litre four-cylinder engine that pushed 187 hp and 186 lb-ft of torque through a standard AWD system.
+The 2024 CX-5 comes standard with a capable 2.5-litre four-cylinder engine that pushes 187 hp and 186 lb-ft of torque through a standard AWD system.
 Buyers can upgrade to a turbocharged 2.5-litre engine with 256 hp and 320 lb-ft of torque for a more engaging driving experience.
-Across the board, the CX-5 tows up to 907 kg.
+Across the board, the CX-5 tows up to 907 kg, the third lowest on our list.

 Standard features are plentiful on the CX-5.
 It includes a 10.25-inch infotainment screen, Apple CarPlay, Android Auto, a 7-inch digital instrument cluster, heated front seats, LED headlights, and more.
 Safety and driver-assist technology are also robust, including standard blind-spot monitoring, rear cross-traffic alert, automatic emergency braking, adaptive cruise control, lane-departure warning, lane-keeping assist, automatic high-beam headlights, and more.